Mugilan-Codes/au-placements-app/README.md

 - Display Error Messages from the Backend
 - Add a bookmark feature to save listings
 - Make Modal as a Component instead of a screen covering the whole page.
+- Use Modal to add Marks and Education
 - Reduce Load Time and add Loading Screens

 ## DOCS